-Success Metrics

-Examples of potential indicators of success
+Success Metrics Examples of potential indicators of success

-Examples of Potential Success Metrics by Theme

-- Business outcomes (financial, customer, and operational) - Leadership uptake and completion of recommended trainings (e.g., how to be transparent, developing trust with your employees) - Goals/targets being achieved by leadership (e.g., Bill 109 and meeting application deadlines) - Increase in leadership engagement with staff (e.g., check-ins, communications, etc.) - Employee engagement scores and overall satisfaction with management and the City - Employee awareness of core values and skills of the City via engagement survey/pulse

-- Course registration rate - Course completion rate - Module completion (in-session time and post-session hours) - % of employees covered (i.e., uptake from across employee levels and divisions of the trainings)

-- Leadership enhancement and development, via - Assessment (skills and self-assessment) - Team/leader observations/opinions - Workplace application of new knowledge; accountability partners (e.g., mentor/peers observing growth, self-reported growth) - Percentage of promotions from within the team vs. external hires

-- Increase in intranet usage of mental health and wellness resources (e.g., article clicks, comments, shares/likes) - Employee perceived mental health and wellness equal or better via engagement surveys/pulse - > Reduction in amount of short-term disability leaves related to mental health issues or burnout

-- Stance and/or related policy development and implementation related to hybrid workforce - Ability to attract and retain top talent from diverse areas of expertise and experience via # of applications, # of offer rejections and attrition data (from HR) and diversity data (e.g., collected as part of engagement survey/pulse, onboarding survey, etc.) - Equal or better perception in regards to work-life balance via engagement survey/pulse, leader feedback, reduction in attrition, etc.

-- Introduction and implementation of recognition program (i.e., non-monetary) - Uptake and increase of recognition program usage after launch - Increase in overall employee satisfaction via engagement survey/pulse, leader feedback, employee retention, etc.
+Examples of Potential Success Metrics by Theme Leadership Direction and Culture Business outcomes (financial, customer, and operational) Leadership uptake and completion of recommended trainings (e.g., how to be transparent, developing trust with your employees) Goals/targets being achieved by leadership (e.g., Bill 109 and meeting application deadlines) Increase in leadership engagement with staff (e.g., check-ins, communications, etc.) Employee engagement scores and overall satisfaction with management and the City Employee awareness of core values and skills of the City via engagement survey/pulse Learning and Development Course registration rate Course completion rate Module completion (in-session time and post-session hours) % of employees covered (i.e., uptake from across employee levels and divisions of the trainings) Performance and Careers Leadership enhancement and development, via Assessment (skills and self-assessment) Team/leader observations/opinions Workplace application of new knowledge; accountability partners (e.g., mentor/peers observing growth, self-reported growth) Percentage of promotions from within the team vs. external hires Mental Health and Wellness Increase in intranet usage of mental health and wellness resources (e.g., article clicks, comments, shares/likes) Employee perceived mental health and wellness equal or better via engagement surveys/pulse Reduction in amount of short-term disability leaves related to mental health issues or burnout Future of Work, Hybrid Workforce, and Flexibility Stance and/or related policy development and implementation related to hybrid workforce Ability to attract and retain top talent from diverse areas of expertise and experience via # of applications, # of offer rejections and attrition data (from HR) and diversity data (e.g., collected as part of engagement survey/pulse, onboarding survey, etc.) Equal or better perception in regards to work-life balance via engagement survey/pulse, leader feedback, reduction in attrition, etc. Recognition Introduction and implementation of recognition program (i.e., non-monetary) Uptake and increase of recognition program usage after launch Increase in overall employee satisfaction via engagement survey/pulse, leader feedback, employee retention, etc.

+Note: These measures do not have a one-to-one correlation with success for each theme.
+There are many other potential factors that could contribute to these measures.
+As well, social media indicators (e.g., Glassdoor, Indeed, etc.) can be applied for any of the themes.
+Page 207 Page 431 of 491